EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 1. The "protected" field of the "Headers" field SHALL include also the following parameter:

-   * kid : its value is set to the Context Identifier of the group's Security Context.
+   * gid : its value is set to the Context Identifier (Cid) of the group's Security Context.
 This parameter is optional if the message is a CoAP response.

 2. The Additional Authenticated Data (AAD) considered to compute the COSE object is extended.
 In particular, the "external_aad_resp" considered for secure response messages and detailed in Figure 6 of {{I-D.ietf-core-object-security}} SHALL include also the following parameter: